Table of Contents

 Phenylethylamine boosts brain health and function in several ways.
 But two in particular stand out.

 - Phenylethylamine decreases depression.
-PEA naturally boosts the ‘feel-good’ neurotransmitters dopamine and serotonin in your brain.
+PEA naturally boosts the ‘feel-good’ neurotransmitters in your brain called serotonin and dopamine.
 Studies have shown that depressed patients when tested have lower levels of PEA.[vi]

 In fact, some suggest that a PEA deficit may be the cause of depression in the first place.
 One study had 14 patients with major depression take up to 60 mg per day of Phenylethylamine (PEA) along with 10 mg of selegiline (L-Deprenyl) for up to 50 weeks.